Flip the Frog: History

-Ub Iwerks was an animator for the Walt Disney Studios and a personal friend of Walt Disney.
-In 1930, after a series of disputes between the two, Iwerks left Disney and went on to accept an offer from Pat Powers to open a cartoon studio of his own, Iwerks Studio, and receive a salary of $300 a week, an offer that Disney was unable to match at the time.
+Ub Iwerks was the lead animator for Walt Disney Productions, after he and Walt Disney left Winkler Pictures to work on the Mickey Mouse and Silly Symphony series.
+In 1930, after a series of disputes between the two, Iwerks left the company and went on to accept an offer from distributor Pat Powers to open a cartoon studio of his own, Animated Pictures, and receive a salary of $300 a week, an offer that Disney was unable to match at the time.

 Iwerks was to produce new cartoons under Powers' Celebrity Pictures auspices and distributed by Metro-Goldwyn-Mayer.
 The first series he was to produce was to feature a character called Tony the Frog, but Iwerks disliked the name and was subsequently changed to Flip.
+Flip's personality is reminiscent of Mickey Mouse, which Iwerks created with Disney and had intended to compete with.

-Ub Iwerks planned to release the series in both color and black and white versions through Celebrity Productions, Inc. The series attracted public attention in England by being the first color sound cartoon series, in the two-color British Multicolor System.
+Ub Iwerks planned to release the series in both color and black-and-white versions through Celebrity Productions, Inc. The series attracted public attention in England by being the first color sound cartoon series, in the two-color British Multicolor System.
 These shorts were exhibited in England in color, but not in the United States where they were made.
 After four shorts had been produced (Fiddlesticks, Flying Fists, Little Orphan Willie and Puddle Pranks) MGM picked up the series.
 They agreed to exhibit Fiddlesticks and Flying Fists.
 Little Orphan Willie and Puddle Pranks were never copyrighted and remain in the public domain.
-MGM decided to produce the series entirely in black and white, releasing the ones produced in color in black and white versions only.
-Some have speculated that Techno-Cracked (1933) may have been photographed in Cinecolor.
+MGM decided to produce the series entirely in black and white, releasing the ones produced in color in black-and-white versions only.
+Some have speculated that the episode Techno-Cracked (1933) may have been photographed in Cinecolor.
 The Cinecolor process was a new two-color process that came out in 1932, the year that Technicolor began phasing out its two-color system in favor of their new three-strip process.
 Iwerks would go on to make extensive use of Cinecolor with his ComiColor Cartoon series.